-The Company's largest contingent liability related to the acquisition of LifeMark.
 The contingent consideration earn-out period for LifeMark ended as of June 30, 2012.
-Subsequent to June 30, 2012, the Company agreed to release 6,875,000 of the LifeMark escrowed shares to the LifeMark vendors as LifeMark achieved certain performance metrics as specified in the purchase agreement for this transaction.
-The remaining 40,000,000 LifeMark escrowed shares will be cancelled.
-The impact on Adjusted EBITDA per share including escrowed shares of the cancellation of the LifeMark shares is outlined below.
+On August 14, 2012, the Company agreed to release 6,875,000 of the LifeMark escrowed shares to the LifeMark vendors as LifeMark achieved certain performance metrics as specified in the purchase agreement for this transaction.
+The remaining 40,000,000 LifeMark escrowed shares were cancelled.